TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: Abstract

 \section{Abstract}

-Tactile graphics are essential for providing access to visual information for the 43 million people globally living with vision loss, as estimated by global prevalence data.
-However, traditional methods for creating these tactile graphics are labor-intensive and struggle to meet demand.
-We introduce TactileNet, the first comprehensive dataset and AI-driven framework for generating tactile graphics using text-to-image Stable Diffusion (SD) models.
-By integrating Low-Rank Adaptation (LoRA) and DreamBooth, our method fine-tunes SD models to produce high-fidelity, guideline-compliant tactile graphics while reducing computational costs.
-Evaluations involving tactile experts show that generated graphics achieve 92.86\% adherence to tactile standards and 100\% alignment with natural images in posture and features.
-Our framework also demonstrates scalability, generating 32,000 images (7,050 filtered for quality) across 66 classes, with prompt editing enabling customizable outputs (e.g., adding/removing details).
-Our work empowers designers to focus on refinement, significantly accelerating accessibility efforts.
-It underscores the transformative potential of AI for social good, offering a scalable solution to bridge the accessibility gap in education and beyond.
+Tactile graphics are essential for providing access to visual information for the 43 million people globally living with vision loss.
+Traditional methods for creating these graphics are labor-intensive and cannot meet growing demand.
+We introduce \textbf{TactileNet}, the first comprehensive dataset and AI-driven framework for generating embossing-ready 2D tactile templates using text-to-image Stable Diffusion (SD) models.
+By integrating Low-Rank Adaptation (LoRA) and DreamBooth, our method fine-tunes SD models to produce high-fidelity, guideline-compliant graphics while reducing computational costs.
+Quantitative evaluations with tactile experts show 92.86\% adherence to accessibility standards.
+Structural fidelity analysis revealed near-human design similarity, with an SSIM of 0.538 between generated graphics and expert-designed tactile images.
+Notably, our method preserves object silhouettes better than human designs (SSIM = 0.259 vs. 0.215 for binary masks), addressing a key limitation of manual tactile abstraction.
+The framework scales to 32,000 images (7,050 high-quality) across 66 classes, with prompt editing enabling customizable outputs (e.g., adding or removing details).
+By automating the 2D template generation step—compatible with standard embossing workflows—TactileNet accelerates production while preserving design flexibility.
+This work demonstrates how AI can augment (not replace) human expertise to bridge the accessibility gap in education and beyond.
+Code, data, and models will be publicly released to foster further research.

-\section{Introduction}
+\section{INTRODUCTION}